Doing good research on a franchise you want to buy needs to include conversations with franchisees.

-This franchise question has the potential to open a huge can of worms;
+Note: this question may open a huge can of worms.

 “Are you satisfied with the cost, delivery and quality of your products?”